Spain’s Mediterranean coast has long attracted British, Dutch, and Scandinavian tourists, as well as those seeking a permanent move abroad.

 5. Miraflores de la Sierra

 If you’d like to settle in a quiet little mountain town just a stone’s throw from a glittering city, consider Miraflores de la Sierra.
-This tiny, medieval village (population 6,000) is nestled between peaks just a little over 30 miles from Madrid.
+This tiny medieval village (population 6,000) is nestled between peaks just a little over 30 miles from Madrid.
 Known for its many natural spring-fed fountains, it’s the perfect hideaway for those who appreciate cooler summer weather and a dusting of snow in winter.

-Hiking enthusiasts and rock climbers find it to be a perfect fit for their outdoor lifestyle.
+Hiking enthusiasts and rock climbers find it a perfect fit for their outdoor lifestyle.
 If you need a break from all the tranquility, you can jump on a bus and be in metropolitan Madrid in less than an hour.

 Where to Avoid in Spain: